wp-plugins/simple-links/readme.txt

 Some of the features this plugin offers:

 * Drag and Drop link ordering
 * Featured Image Style Image Attaching
-*   Shortcode Capabilites with a shortcode generating form
+* Short-code capabilities with a short-code generating form
-*   Additional Usuable Fields
+* Additional usable Fields
 * Many Widget Options
-*   Replacement of Wordpresses Links Widgets to hinder deprecation
+* Import links from the WordPress Links manager
-*   Options to remove the built in Links Manager from the dashboard
+* Options to remove the WordPress Links Manager from the dashboard
 * Flexible Permissions

 <div>
   The outputs, admin screens, and permissions are extendable for developers familiar with using filters.